F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

   :alt: The application list

-The Templates tab shows a list of installed template packages and the templates in each, and which applications are deployed using them.
+The Templates tab shows a list of installed template packages, the templates in each, and which applications are deployed using them.

-FAST comes pre-installed with base template sets that satisfy common use cases.
+FAST comes pre-installed with base template sets satisfying common use cases.
 Included are templates to deploy virtual servers for basic HTTP and HTTPS applications, as well as simple TCP and UDP applications.

 New Templates